craigtsmith/craigtsmith/README.md

 ### Embracing the Power of AI

-What truly excites me though is the ever-evolving field of Artificial Intelligence.
-I believe that AI has the potential to revolutionize the way we approach problem-solving and create meaningful impact across industries.
+What truly excites me though is the ever-evolving field of AI & LLMs.
+I believe this has the potential to revolutionize the way we approach problem-solving and create meaningful impact across industries.
 My goal is to leverage my technical expertise to build intelligent and scalable applications while constantly expanding my knowledge in AI technologies. 🤖

 <div style="height: 50px;">&nbsp;</div>